Home / Guides / Claude Code Usage

 | Workflow interruption | None (menu bar) | Must run command | Switch to browser |

-| Cost | $1.99 one-time | Free | Free |
+| Cost | $2.99 | Free | Free |

 Frequently Asked Questions